Satyam6767/Satyam6767/README.md

 ### Hi there 👋
+ I'm Satyam kumar, I love exploring new technologies, and I'm always looking for new ways to improve my skills and learn from others.

 <!--
 **Satyam6767/Satyam6767** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.